cptbryan/colab-pj1/Documentation/Overview/GeneralInfo.md

 If you wish to make any additions here, feel free to do so.
 This will be a repository for unpolished ideas, quick thoughts, etc...

 *** Enter Text Here ***

+[Dbass-Jan/15/2017 - 2:00pm

+The main loop needs to consist of a boolean condition that the user can define.]